-Everyone experiences thoughts of hatred, jealousy, impropriety.
-There’s nothing destructive about it, because a thought can come from any direction, at any time.
+Everyone experiences thoughts of hatred, jealousy and impropriety.
+There’s nothing destructive about them, because thought can come from any direction, at any time.
 One could be thinking about philandering or deceit while praying in a temple and the same person could be thinking of compassion and morality in a brothel.
 It’s possible.
 Thoughts are involuntary, they come uninvited.
 There’s nothing unusual about having impure thoughts.
 It’s not the thought itself but its pursuit that ultimately impacts your emotional and mental state.

 Therefore, it’s not realistic to expect that you never have any impure thoughts but it’s quite doable to not pursue such thoughts nor act on them.
 When you get a thought you deem impure, simply shift your attention.
 Focus your mind elsewhere.
 Don’t go after the thought.
 Let’s say you are thanking God for everything you have in your life including a wonderful family.
 And, out of nowhere, the thought of a woman surfaces in your consciousness.
 At that moment, don’t chase the thought or feel bad that you thought what you did.
 Just gently bring your attention back to the present moment, the woman will go away.